Locify-AI/locify-backend/README.md

-# Locify Backend API
+# maptourai — Backend API

-A FastAPI backend service for Locify, a tour guide app that uses MCP (Model Context Protocol) agents to discover historical locations and generate immersive tour guide narrations.
+A FastAPI backend service for <strong>maptourai</strong> (project codebase still uses the name <em>locify</em> in many files).
+For the purposes of documentation and judging, “locify” and “maptourai” refer to the same project.
+The app uses MCP (Model Context Protocol) agents to discover historical locations and generate immersive tour guide narrations.

+This README is updated for HackPrinceton and lists all major APIs, libraries, and tracks relevant to our submission.

 ## Features